Chr0nos/motorized/README.md

 poetry add motorized
 ```

+## Scementic organisation
+There is basicaly 3 main classes that you will use with motorized:
+- Q
+- Document
+- QuerySet

+Each of them has it's own purpose, when the `Document` describe ONE row of your datas, the `Q` object is a conviniance class to write mongodb queries, it does not perform any verification it just format, then the `QuerySet` is the manager of a `Document` class.

+A `Q` object has absolutlely no relation with any `Document` or `QuerySet`, it's just the query object.
+The `QuerySet` known of wich model it will work and manipulate the collection and set of `Document`
+The `Document` validate input/output data and their insertion/update in the database.

 ## Document
 A `Document` is a pydantic `BaseModel` with saving and queryset capabilities, this mean you can define a `class Config` inside it to tweek the validation like: